-Provision of funds to related parties and large exposures.
+- Provision of funds for related parties, and large exposures.

-The end result of the Bank’s assessment of Governance implementation is based on the results of questionnaire to selected respondents and by factoring-in findings within the Bank with the questionnaire results.
-These findings are compiled from various units in the Bank, such as Internal Audit, Anti-Fraud Management, Risk Management, Human Resources, Compliance and others, and also include findings from regulators.
+In addition to the above 11 factors, the assessment is also conducted on other relevant and significant aspects of Governance implementation.
+The outcome of the selfassessment is based on the results of questionnaires from selected respondents and incorporates findings from within the Bank based on the questionnaire results.
+The findings are gathered from various units in the Bank.
+Among them is the self-assessment outcome of each unit, information from the Internal Audit, Anti-fraud Management, Risk Management, Human Resources, Compliance, and others unit, including findings from regulators.

 PARTIES CONDUCTING THE ASSESSMENT

-The self-assessment of the Governance implementation for Bank-only involves the Board of Commissioners, Board of Directors, Independent Parties, and Executive Officers of the Bank, to arrive at a comprehensive and well-stricture evaluation on the effectiveness and quality of the Bank’s Governance systems and outcomes.
-In the consolidated Governance assessment, each subsidiary conducts a Governance self-assessment as stipulated by the respective capital market and financing sector authorities.
+The self-assessment process involves the Board of Commissioners, Board of Directors, Independent Parties, and Executive Officers of the Bank to generate a comprehensive and structured evaluation of the effectiveness of the Governance system and quality of the Bank’s Governance outcome.
+The self-assessment is also conducted on GCG implementation within the subsidiaries as stipulated by the financing and capital market sector authorities.
 Results of the subsidiary self-assessment are then consolidated using an internal methodology based on materiality and significance.

 |CIMB Niaga Auto Finance (CNAF)||2||CNAF Governance Rating is 2 (GOOD), which reflects that CNAF generally has complied with the Governance provisions and principles.|

-In 2020, CNAF and CNS also conduct the GCG self-assessment in accordance with OJK Governance provisions related to its business activities as a Financing Company and Securities Company.
+The Bank’s subsidiaries, CNAF and CNS, have also carried out a GCG self-assessment in 2022 in accordance with OJK Governance provisions related to their business activities as a Financing Company and Securities Company.